Skip to main content

 Café in Moabit © visitBerlin, Foto: Lukas Larsson

-A little further west on the banks of the Spree in Berlin, not far from the Tiergarten, you'll find a special mix of café, delicatessen and bookshop.
+A little further west on the banks of the Spree in Berlin, not far from Tiergarten, you will find a special mix of café, delicatessen and bookshop.
 With a direct view of the Spree, the Buchkantine invites you to drink coffee and eat cake.
 But that's not all: the Buchkantine is also a bookshop.
-Every day from 10 a.m. you can not only get cakes, quiches and soups there, but also pick up a special read or a suitable champagne for a sunny day on the banks of the Spree or in one of Berlin's many parks.
+Every day from 10 a.m. you can not only get cakes, quiches and soups there, but you can also pick up a special read or a suitable champagne for a sunny day on the banks of the Spree or in one of Berlin's many parks.

 Where: Dortmunder Straße 1, Moabit